-- Logo is unique and memorable
+- Unique and memorable logo design

 - Logo creates a good first impression

-- Logo communicates brand values and meaning
+- Logo design communicates brand values and meaning

 - Website design extends the Open Heart brand to cross-media platforms, increasing accessibility and making it easier for people to find and share more information